LSU Tigers men's basketball: Will Wade era (2017–2022)

+During his 3rd season he coached the Tigers to a 21-10 overall record and the Tigers finished the regular season with a blowout win over Georgia 94-64.
+Until the season got canceled because of the pandemic. the 2020-2021 season the Tigers finished with an overall record of 19-10 they made the SEC tournament final. eventually losing to Alabama by 1 point 80-79. they made the 2021 NCAA Division I men's basketball tournament as the 8th seed. winning their first-round game against 9th seeded St Bonaventure by a score of 76-61. but in the second round they lost to 4th seeded Michigan by a score of 86-78.

 During the 2021–22 season, the NCAA gave LSU a notice of allegations with regard to those recruiting violations, following a multi-year investigation.
-Wade is accused of five Level I and two Level II recruiting violations in the notice, and was fired for cause days later.
+Wade is accused of five Level I- and two-Level II recruiting violations in the notice, and was fired for cause days later.
 Kevin Nickelberry was named as interim head coach, as the Tigers were eliminated in the first round of the 2022 NCAA basketball tournament.

-Matt McMahon era (2022–present)
+Matt McMahon era (2022–2026)

 Murray State head coach Matt McMahon was announced as Wade's permanent successor, signing a 7-year deal.
-In the first month of his tenure, all 11 scholarship players who were set to return instead chose to enter the transfer portal, a situation Jeff Borzello of ESPN described as "fairly unprecedented."
+In the first month of his tenure, all 11 scholarship players who were set to return instead chose to enter the transfer portal, a situation Jeff Borzello of ESPN described as "fairly unprecedented", but mistakenly as many new coaches in the past 5 yrs have seen only one or two players return to the new staff.